(Disclosure: Some of the links below may be affiliate links)

 Finally, this is the breakdown of our 2018 expenses:

 I do not think it is too bad.
 But for 2019, I am going to try to reduce the impact of the Personal category.
 There should be fewer things in that category.
 We spent a bit too much on non-mandatory things.

-Now, we can start taking look at some of the expenses in particular.
-I am not going to go into details for every single expense of the year.
+Now, we can start taking a look at some of the expenses in particular.
+I am not going to go into detail for every single expense of the year.
 This post would be too long.
 I am going to go over the biggest expenses and the interesting expenses as well.

 If you would like to know how much we spend on something specific, do not hesitate to ask in the comments below!